jjwithanr/obsidian_bible_study/docs/New Testament/Mark/Mark14.md

 #### v.39
 >Once more he went away and prayed the same thing.

 Last night was the first time I saw Edward face to face since March of 2020.
 Amidst the discouragement of the path he's now on, I wrestle with whether it is the Lord's will for me to keep praying for him.
 This is the sign.
-Once I'll return to the prayer closet and *pray the same thing.*
+Once more I'll return to the prayer closet and *pray the same thing.*

 When Jesus returned to check on his disciple's status after a short time, they were of a disappointing disposition.
 Yet, His love for them brought him back to the place of prayer while knowing the Son of Man would be betrayed by his closest friends.